drawfind/population_code_addition/README.md

 # Model for computing with population-encoded variables

-The code in this repository accompanies the article "Model for computing with population-encoded variables explains neural correlations," submitted to Nature Neuroscience.
+The code in this repository accompanies the article "Model for computing with population-encoded variables explains neural correlations," submitted to PLOS Computational Biology.

 ## Requirements